Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Experiment One: Drifter-Distractor

-Performance in the Drifter-distractor problem with non-introspective learners is largely dependent on setting the hyper-parameters of the each reward correctly.
+Performance in the Drifter-Distractor problem with non-introspective learners is largely dependent on setting the hyper-parameters of the each reward correctly.
 To illustrate this sensitivity, consider the {\em Error Derivative} reward, which is parameterized by two scalars $\eta$ and $\tau$.
 The $\eta$ parameter controls the size of the window used to average recent errors, and $\tau$ controls how much each of the two windows overlap.
 Figure \ref{fig:Derv_window} shows the behavior of the Gradient Bandit, in terms of action selection probability over time, for every combination of $\eta$ and $\tau$.
 For each pair of ($\eta$, $\tau$) we selected all the other hyper-parameters in the learning system to minimize the total RMSE; each subplot of the figure represents the best performance possible for a given ($\eta$, $\tau$) pair according to RMSE.
 Across these combinations, we see the full gamut of behaviors.
 Only one setting out of twelve exhibited the described good behavior; most were uniform or focused on the distractor targets.

 The hyper-parameters of the other components of the learning system also interact with the reward function.
 Figure \ref{fig:Derv_alpha} shows the best behavior---in terms of RMSE---of the Gradient Bandit for different values of the LMS predictor step-size parameter $\alpha_p$.
 As the predictors learn faster, the \emph{Error Derivative} reward induces nearly uniform action selection.
-If we slow the prediction learners updates with a smaller step size, then the behavior strongly favors the drifting action.
-This makes sense because with a small $\alpha_p$, the intrinsic reward for the high-variance targets becomes smaller and much bigger for the drifting target because the step size is not large enough to track quickly.
+If we slow the prediction learners updates with a smaller step-size parameter value, then the behavior strongly favors the drifting action.
+This makes sense because with a small $\alpha_p$, the intrinsic reward for the high-variance targets becomes smaller and much bigger for the drifting target because the step-size parameter value is not large enough to track quickly.
 Though the action selection by the behavior is correct, this is not what we want from the learning system: we want the prediction learners to learn quickly, rather than artificially slowly so that the behavior can more easily track what they know.
-In fact, with these small step sizes, the RMSE is much worse than we can get with the introspective learners, where it is much easier to estimate learning progress and prediction learners can learn more aggressively.
+In fact, with small step-size parameter values, the RMSE is much worse than we can get with the introspective learners, where it is much easier to estimate learning progress and prediction learners can learn more aggressively.